abbbi/virtnbdbackup/README.md

 * `inc`: Perform incremental backup, based on the last full or incremental backup.
 A checkpoint for each incremental backup is created and saved.

-* `diff`: Perform differencial backup: saves the current delta to the last incremental or full backup.
+* `diff`: Perform differential backup: saves the current delta to the last incremental or full backup.

 * `auto`: If the target folder is empty, attempt to execute full backup,